Nuclear Suppliers Group: Everything to Know About Nuclear Suppliers Group Members

-NSG came into being to counter the future events like the Indian Nuclear Test in May 1974.
-India successfully conducted nuclear bomb test at Pokhran Test Range in Rajasthan under the operation called ‘Smiling Buddha.’
-In response to these nuclear test, the signatories of Nuclear Non-Proliferation Treaty (saw) founded the NSG group to further limit the export of nuclear material, equipment & technology.
-Including powerful countries in the world such as US, China, Russia, UK, Germany & France, till now 48 countries in the world are part of NSG.
+NSG came into being to counter future events like the Indian Nuclear Test in May 1974.
+India successfully conducted a nuclear bomb test at Pokhran Test Range in Rajasthan under the operation called ‘Smiling Buddha.’
+In response to these nuclear tests, the signatories of the Nuclear Non-Proliferation Treaty (saw) founded the NSG group to further limit the export of nuclear material, equipment & technology.
+Including powerful countries in the world such as the US, China, Russia, UK, Germany & France, until now 48 countries in the world are part of NSG.

-A) The primary benefit of being an NSG member is the immediate and sufficient supply of raw nuclear material.
-India possesses very modest amount of Uranium.
-A direct supply of Uranium will boost India’s civil nuclear energy program and help India to solve the deficiency of electric power.
-The usage of nuclear power for energy production will also benefit India to cut back its reliance on fossil fuels and to meet the climate change goals.
+A) The primary benefit of being a Nuclear Suppliers Group member is the immediate and sufficient supply of raw nuclear material.
+India possesses a very modest amount of Uranium.
+Direct supply of Uranium will boost India’s civil nuclear energy program and help India to solve the deficiency of electric power.
+The usage of nuclear power for energy production will also benefit India to cut back its reliance on fossil fuels and to meet climate change goals.

-B) entry into NSG will help India to establish itself as a serious player in the international nuclear market, where the timely information and sufficient excess will boost India’s global position.
+B) Entry into the Nuclear Suppliers Group will help India to establish itself as a serious player in the international nuclear market, where the timely information and sufficient excess will boost India’s global position.

 C) India can engage in export and import of Indigenous nuclear equipment for commercial benefits.
 It will also allow India to have access to all the state-of-art advanced nuclear technologies by developed countries.

-Before discussing the current scenario, let’s dive back a little into the history.
+Before discussing the current scenario, let’s dive back a little into history.

-- Back in 2006, when the US begin the talks for the 123 agreement with India, the dynamics of diplomacy took a major turn.
+Back in 2006, when the US began the talks for the 123 agreement with India, the dynamics of diplomacy took a major turn.

-- Due to the immense pressure from the Bush lead US government and vigorous lobbying, NSG granted India a waiver to confer a legal right to trade for civilian nuclear fuel and technology.
+Due to the immense pressure from the Bush led US government and vigorous lobbying, NSG granted India a waiver to confer a legal right to trade for civilian nuclear fuel and technology.
 China has opposed this waiver as India was not a signatory of NPT.

-- Continuing to this diplomatic policy, China has vetoed India’s NSG membership on ethical lines, stating to grant a similar exception to Pakistan as well.
-(Pakistan has nuclear weapons and a not a signatory of NPT.)
+Continuing this diplomatic policy, China has vetoed India’s NSG membership on ethical lines, stating to grant a similar exception to Pakistan as well.
+(Pakistan has nuclear weapons and is not a signatory of NPT.)

 Even in the era of globalization, China’s diplomatic policy is not modern and universal in nature.
-Chinese diplomacy still maneuvers as a diplomacy of a 19th-century expansionist state.
-Technically China bears all the qualities of a super power and dominating judge, but she never implements that role like the US does.
-Apart from its immediate neighbors China never wastes its resources and power by meddling in the politics and administration of countries out of its geopolitical region.
-Rather, she takes an interest in intervening the borders of neighboring countries (Arunachal Pradesh) & South China Sea.
+Chinese diplomacy still manoeuvres as diplomacy of a 19th-century expansionist state.
+Technically China bears all the qualities of a superpower and dominating judge, but she never implements that role like the US does.
+Apart from its immediate neighbours China never wastes its resources and power by meddling in the politics and administration of countries out of its geopolitical region.
+Rather, she takes an interest in intervening in the borders of neighbouring countries (Arunachal Pradesh) & South China Sea.

-China is like that one introvert boy in the classroom who has no desire become a class monitor and take responsibility, but to create rebellions against class monitor with the help of other nasty kids for his benefit.
+China is like that one introverted boy in the classroom who has no desire to become a class monitor and take responsibility but to create rebellions against class monitors with the help of other nasty kids for his benefit.

-Though not directly, it is indirectly related to the entry in NSG will establish India as a major global partner and allow to her to take part in decision-making at senior level.
+Though not directly, it is indirectly related to the entry in NSG will establish India as a major global partner and allow her to take part in decision-making at the senior level.
 In an ideal situation, a seat in UNSC will help India to solve its own border disputes with Pakistan and the issue of Kashmir.
 But it’s near to a dream.
-Global bodies like UNSC and NSG has lost their relevance.
-The superpowers like US, Russia & China dictate the world on their terms while hiding under the cover of such global organizations.
-Over the last decade, we have experienced many such examples like Iraq was, extrajudicial killings of US, the annexation of Crimea by Russia and Chinese incursions in south China sea.
+Global bodies like UNSC and NSG have lost their relevance.

 So, India should now look forward to deepening its ties with the US and start lobbying for its entry to NSG.
 Till this date, India has maintained a good record by being a peaceful user of nuclear energy and by avoiding the violation of rules drawn by IAEA.
 Progressive ties with western powers can be India’s bargaining chip against China.
 India should manoeuvre itself diplomatically to gain entry in NSG without signing NPT.